TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 ```
 The sign command initiates a cryptographic signing operation.
 Immediately following the SIGN command, the client must send one or more `D` commands sending the server the data to be signed.
 The data is encoded as hexadecimal string to simplify client implementation.
 The data is terminated with an `END` command, signaling to the server to sign the data and return the signature.

 The server will respond with one or more `D` commands sending to the client the resulting data from the `SIGN` operation.
 The data sent by the server is terminated with either an `OK` command on success or an `ERR` command on error.
-The data sent from the server contains tagged values that are to be stored in the Git object.
-These tagged values may include `sigtype`, `sigoptions`, `sigkey`, and `sig` values.
+The data sent from the server contains fields that are to be stored in the Git object.
+These fields include one `sigtype`, zero or more `sigoptions`, and one `sig`.
 They are significant for the verification process and described below in the section on verification.

 ```
 KEY <sigkey data>